Space48/SpaceBoard/README.md

 1. New File created each week automatically
 1. Add comments to one of 3 columns
-1. Ability to view previous weeks
+1. Ability to navigate previous weeks

 _Planned_

 1. Navigate directly to a week of choice rather than navigating through all previous weeks
-1. Dark mode
-1. Per team boards (Semi done, hence the red directory in teams)
+1. Per team boards.
+Frontend for this is mostly done.
+We need somewhere to add a team then allow users to change team (dropdown maybe?)
 1. Delete/Edit Existing comments
 1. Comment Authors (?)
+1. Dark mode

 _Possible_